splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 Example: Filter AWS data using tags
 --------------------------------------------------------------------------------

-You can filter AWS data using AWS tags, but only with namespaces for which Infrastructure Monitoring syncs tags.
+You can filter AWS data using AWS tags, only if Observability Cloud syncs tags for those AWS namespaces.
 For example, if you use Detailed Monitoring for EC2 instances in AWS, Infrastructure Monitoring imports the following dimensions:

 * ``AutoScalingGroupName``
 * ``ImageId``